HL7/fhir-pacio-rt/input/pagecontent/security_and_privacy.md

 4. The US Core Implementation Guide provides specific requirements and guidance for US Realm implementation guides around security, privacy, and auditing [here](http://hl7.org/fhir/us/core/security.html).

 #### Security Requirements
-For the purposes of Re-assessment Timepoints, additional security conformance requirements are as follows:
+For the purposes of Re-Assessment Timepoints, additional security conformance requirements are as follows:

 ##### Exchange Security
-1. In order to protect sensitive patient data while in transit between systems, the exchange of Re-assessment Timepoints information **SHALL** support [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS for transport layer security.
+1. In order to protect sensitive patient data while in transit between systems, the exchange of information using the Re-Assessment Timepoints IG **SHALL** support [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS for transport layer security.
 2. Server implementations that expect to support browser-based javascript applications **SHOULD** enable [Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) for REST operations.
 See the [Communications section of the FHIR security page](http://hl7.org/fhir/R4/security.html#http) for additional details and recommendations on safely enabling CORS.

 ##### Authentication and Authorization